puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 Open a web browser on your host machine and go to `https://<IPADDRESS>`, where `<IPADDRESS>` is the Learning VM's IP address.
-(Be sure to include the `s` in `https`)
+(Be sure to include the `s` in `https`!)

-Your browser may give you a security notice because the PE console certificate is self-signed.
-Go ahead and click through this notice to continue to the console.
+The PE console certificate is self-signed, so your browser may give you a security notice.
+Go ahead and bypass this notice to continue to the console.

 When prompted, use the following credentials to log in: